North America's Premier International Resort Community

 Check out real time solar production of the Lionshead Welcome center and Lionshead Transit Center Below:

-The Town of Vail hosts an annual Community Wide electronic recycling event behind the Community Development Department.
-This years event will be held on June 12 from 10-3 and will include the opportunity for paper shredding.
+The Town of Vail hosts an annual Community Wide electronic recycling event located at Ford Park.
+This years event will be held on May 11 from 10-3 and will include the opportunity for paper shredding.
 A nominal fee of .20/pound for electronic devices and $10/box of shredding will be collected during the event.

 Participate in the town's annual clean up day held each spring, or adopt a section of public land and keep it clean year-round.